-Oatmeal Pancakes – soft, fluffy, light, sweet, and wholesomely healthy!
+Oatmeal Pancakes – soft, light, fluffy, and wholesomely healthy!

 Every now and then I will pack up a bag, drive to my parents’ house, and stay the night in my old bedroom, which is still intact with trophies, yearbooks, and stuffed animals from my childhood… oh, and bright turquoise walls with hot pink accents.

 This is what I did last weekend, driving over for an early family celebration since I’ll be out of town on my actual birthday this year.
 The weekend began with Saturday morning oatmeal pancakes, homemade by my mom who got up extra early on her day off just because she knows I don’t sleep late.

-These hearty and healthy oatmeal pancakes can be vegan and gluten-free, and you can even make them the night before or freeze any leftover pancakes for another day.
+This healthy oatmeal pancakes recipe can be vegan and gluten-free, and you can even make them the night before or freeze any leftover pancakes for another day.